codeoverflow-org/nodecg-io-docs/docs/samples/twitter.md

 7. Check the nodecg logs

-    You should see an error or a success message and up to 50 twitter messages tweeted by the user that is hardcoded in [samples/twitter-timeline/extension/index.ts](/samples/twitter-timeline/extension/index.ts) as `screen_name`.
+    You should see an error or a success message and up to 50 Twitter messages tweeted by the user that is hardcoded in [samples/twitter-timeline/extension/index.ts](/samples/twitter-timeline/extension/index.ts) as `screen_name`.

 ## Need to know for creating your own twitter bundle